bobbyjim/acs-builder-golang/README.md

 # API

+## GET /mounts - Returns a list of all mounts in the database.
+## GET /ranges - Returns a list of all ranges in the database.
-## GET /sensors
+## GET /sensors - Returns a list of all sensor types in the database.
+## GET /weapons - Returns a list of all weapon types in the database.
+## GET /drives - Returns a list of all drive types in the database.

-Returns a list of all sensors in the database.
+## GET /hulls - Returns a list of all hull configurations in the database.

+## POST /mounts - Add a mount to the database.
+## POST /ranges - Add a range to the database.
-## POST /sensors
+## POST /sensors - Add a sensor type to the database.

-Add a sensor to the database.
+## POST /weapons - Add a weapon type to the database.

 ## POST /sensors/{type}